LSTDSquad/pair-programming-backend/readme.txt

 serverless deploy

+troubleshoot:
+  "aws profile doesn't seem to be configured"
+    you must go to ~/.aws/credentials and make sure your profile name is the specificed name serverless is looking for.

 => gives you URLS that you can send requests to

 Then you can send HTTP requests from react.
 Here is an example